On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Introduction and statement of the main results

 \end{exa}

 Even in this example, where all the lattices fall in one commensurability class, we do not see a proof that avoids using Theorem \ref{thm3}.

 It is easy to see that the analogue of Corollary \ref{cor4} --- and therefore of Theorem \ref{thm3} --- is false for some rank one symmetric spaces.
-For instance, suppose $M$ is a closed hyperbolic $n$ -manifold and $\pi _{1}(M)$ surjects onto the free group of rank $2$.
+For instance, suppose $M$ is a closed hyperbolic $d$-manifold and $\pi _{1}(M)$ surjects onto the free group of rank $2$.
 Then finite covers of $M$ corresponding to subgroups of $\Z * \Z$ have first Betti numbers that grow linearly with the volume.
-However, for $n\ne 2$, there will be sublinear growth of the first Betti number in any sequence of covers corresponding to a chain of finite index normal subgroups of $\pi _{1}(M)$ with trivial intersection, e.g. by DeGeorge-Wallach theorem.
+However, for $d\ne 2$, there will be sublinear growth of the first Betti number in any sequence of covers corresponding to a chain of finite index normal subgroups of $\pi _{1}(M)$ with trivial intersection, e.g. by the DeGeorge--Wallach theorem.

-\textbf{Removing the injectivity radius condition in rank one.} Since all higher rank irreducible lattices are arithmetic by Margulis' theorem (see \cite[Theorem 1.10, p.
-298]{margulis:book}) it is expected, by Margulis' conjecture, that when $\rank(G)\ge 2$ the family of all irreducible closed $X$-manifolds is uniformly discrete.
-In rank one this is not true: there is no positive lower bound for the injectivity radius of closed manifolds.
-Indeed, it is shown in \cite{Agol,BHW,BT} that for every $d$ there are compact hyperbolic manifolds of dimension $d$ with arbitrarily small closed geodesics.
+\textbf{Removing the injectivity radius condition for hyperbolic manifolds.} If $\text{rank}(X)\ge 2$ or if $X$ is the symmetric space corresponding to $\Sp(d,1)$ or $F_4^{-20}$, then all irreducible $X$-manifolds are arithmetic, by Margulis's Arithmeticity \cite[Theorem 1.10, p.
+298]{margulis:book} and the Corlette--Gromov--Schoen Theorem~\cite{Corlette,Gr-Sc}, respectively.
+For $\SU(d,1)$ there are few known examples of non-arithmetic manifolds for $d=2,3$, and it is likely that most manifolds are arithmetic.
+According to Margulis' conjecture it is therefore natural to expect that if $X$ is not isometric to some real hyperbolic space $\BH^d$ ($d\geq 2$), then the family of all irreducible compact $X$-manifolds is uniformly discrete.
+On the other hand, it is shown in \cite{Agol,BHW,BT} that for every $d\geq2$ there are compact hyperbolic manifolds of dimension $d$ with arbitrarily small closed geodesics.
 Still, a careful estimate of the norm of the heat kernel in the thin part of rank one manifolds (see Section \ref{sec:thin}) allows us to prove the following.